syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Columns.md

 {% endhighlight %}

-The tree column index can be also be changed at run-time by using the [`columnIndex`](https://help.syncfusion.com/api/js/ejtreegrid#methods:columnindex "columnIndex")
+The `TreeColumnIndex` can also be changed at run-time by using the [`columnIndex`](https://help.syncfusion.com/api/js/ejtreegrid#methods:columnindex "columnIndex") method.

 ## Visibility

-Columns can be hidden on loading by setting the `Visible` property as false.
+The visibility of TreeGrid column can be customized by using`Visible` property.
+TreeGrid columns column be hidden by setting `Visible` property as `false`.

-Following code example explains how to hide the fourth column.
+The following code example explains how to hide the fourth column,

 {% highlight CSHTML %}
  @(Html.EJ().TreeGrid("TreeGridContainer")